 Politicians in Colombia and across the world have made competing claims about the effect of the deal on Colombia’s democracy.
-Those taking a negative view point to the rejection of the deal by the majority of voters in a referendum, and these concerns deserve to be explored.
+Many Colombians take a negative view point to the peace agreement as represented by the rejection of the deal by the majority of voters in a referendum, and these concerns deserve to be explored.
 However, a contextualized vision of the peace agreement reveals that it is an example of democratic consolidation rather than erosion.

 Who are the FARC and what are the roots of the conflict?